anuprulez/amma/doc/report.md

 Objectives

-- To get a better idea of the basal differences between the ages
+- Get a better idea of the basal differences between the ages

 Details